mdedwards/slippery-chicken/README.md

 This is slippery-chicken, a Common Lisp and CLOS package for algorithmic composition.

-slippery chicken outputs sound files, reaper files MIDI files, and score files in PDF, Lilypond, and MusicXML formats.
-It also outputs scores in [antescofo~](http://repmus.ircam.fr/antescofo) format for use with Arshia Cont's score following external for Max/MSP.
+slippery chicken outputs sound files, [reaper](https://reaper.fm) files, MIDI files, and score files in PDF, Lilypond, and MusicXML formats.
+It also outputs scores in [antescofo~](https://repmus.ircam.fr/antescofo) format for use with Arshia Cont's score following external for Max/MSP.

 The source code is available here in github.
 For more details